prince-t-asamoah/moon/README.md

-# Task Management App
+# Moon

 ## Project Description

-The Task Management App is a web application that helps users manage their tasks efficiently.
+Moon is a web application that helps users manage their tasks efficiently.
 It provides a user-friendly interface for creating, updating, and organizing tasks.
 With this app, you can keep track of your to-do list and stay organized.

 ## Key Features